All Episodes

 How are you doing, Roger?

-Beautiful South Haven, Michigan, right again against the lake, Michigan.
+I'm beautiful in South Haven, Michigan, right against the Lake Michigan.

 How's the weather today?